7 Symptoms Of Post-Narcissist Stress Disorder (PNSD) That Impact Mental Health

 Are you or your loved one recovering from living with someone who has a narcissistic personality disorder?
 It can be helpful to learn about post-narcissist stress disorder (PNSD), how it could affect your lifestyle, how to develop healthy habits, and how therapy can help you recover.

-What is post-narcissist stress disorder?
+What is post-narcissist stress disorder (PNSD)?

 Post-narcissist stress disorder is another name for narcissist abuse syndrome.
 Individuals develop this condition after undergoing long periods of narcissistic abuse at the hands of a parent, sibling, guardian, or spouse with a narcissistic personality disorder.